Stevearzh/Avalon/README.md

-Avalon is a log bot for irc.
-All apps are running in docker.
+Avalon is a log system for irc.

+All apps are designed for running inside docker.
+You can try to run them outside docker yourself.

 ## Configuration
 You can find Avalon config file at `config` folder.
 Edit it for your own customize.